seven5/seven5/develop.md

 > We need an audio clip of Ian [saying](http://www.paul.sladen.org/pronunciation/) "Hello, this is Ian Smith and I pronounce guise as guise"

 A guise is a bit of go code that make computation look like a web resource in the [RESTful](http://tomayko.com/writings/rest-to-my-wife) sense.
 The guises you'll use most are the HTML guise, the CSS guise, and the JS guise.
 They implement all of the machinations of the DSLs and communication with Poignard.
-There are other guises like the Auth guise which handles the dirty truth about who you are to Seven5, too.
+There are other guises like the Auth guise which handles the dirty truth about who you are to Seven5.

 ## Enjoy the free HTML, CSS, Ajax and events